CVS Health wants to gain a clearer understanding of its pharmacy sales and the performance of various products.

-Write a query to find the total drug sales for each manufacturer.
-Round your answer to the closest million, and report your results in descending order of total sales.
+Write a query to calculate the total drug sales for each manufacturer.
+Round the answer to the nearest million and report your results in descending order of total sales.
+In case of any duplicates, sort them alphabetically by the manufacturer name.

 If you like this question, try out Pharmacy Analytics (Part 4)!